‘Free Solo’ wins the Oscar for best documentary feature

 LOS ANGELES (AP) — “Free Solo” climbed to the top of the Oscars, winning best documentary feature.

-The film about rock climber Alex Honnold’s quest to achieve a free solo climb of El Capitan in June 2017 was honored on Sunday night.
+The film about rock climber Alex Honnold’s quest to ascend the famed El Capitan rock formation at Yosemite National Park without ropes in June 2017 was honored on Sunday night.

-Directors Jimmy Chin and Elizabeth Chai Vasarhelyi were challenged by the conditions: filming Honnold without affecting his climb of 3,000 feet of sheer granite and getting sound because he was often too far from the camera.
+Husband-and-wife directors Jimmy Chin and Elizabeth Chai Vasarhelyi were challenged by the conditions: filming Honnold without affecting his climb of 3,000 feet of sheer granite and getting sound because he was often too far from the camera.

-“This film is for everyone who believes in the impossible,” Chai Vasarhelyi said on stage.
-“It was the work of an army.”
+“Hanging off the wall I couldn’t see Alex alone.
+I just had to trust that he was being perfect,” Chin said backstage.
+“We also had to carry the weight of the entire production of being perfect.
+If we had made any mistakes it could have been catastrophic.”

 Most Read Entertainment Stories